MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-ionq.md

 ```

 To get a result back quickly, use `provider.get_backend` to create a
-`Backend` object to connect to the IonQ Simulator back-end:
+`Backend` object to connect to the IonQ Simulator backend:

 ```python
 simulator_backend = provider.get_backend("ionq.simulator")